You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 Yet they alone won’t suffice.
 Social and content SEO are where the actual action takes place nowadays.

-Of course it has worked for them.
+Yes, it has worked for them.
 Why?
 Brace yourself!
 I’ll explain now!

 Thus Google was glad to keep it in use despite its catastrophic failure to combat SPAM.
-Even its negative effect on the actual Google algorithm did not matter until recently.

 Yet finally they decided to make nofollow less important and de-emphaisize it.

-Say what?
-Yes.
 The actual purpose of the nofollow attribute is to out yourself as an SEO practitioner!

 Sorry for the old school exaggeration.
 You get the point though.